-- These items are typically more effective than mulch alone and consist of furnishing and installing erosion control blankets over prepared permanent seeding beds as shown on the plans or as directed by the Engineer. - Because of continuing new technology in erosion control, the Designer is encouraged to explore new methods and materials beyond those shown in the Standard Specifications for erosion control and turf reinforcement.
+These items are typically more effective than mulch alone and consist of furnishing and installing erosion control blankets over prepared permanent seeding beds as shown on the plans or as directed by the Engineer.

+- Provide erosion control blanket immediately after permanent seeding when slopes meet or exceed 1:10 (V:H). - Because of continuing new technology in erosion control, the Designer is encouraged to explore new methods and materials beyond those shown in the Standard Specifications for erosion control and turf reinforcement.
 The Designer shall be familiar with such products, evaluate and recommend their use when appropriate.
-For example, if there is a slope failure as a result of regular subsurface drainage, other methods shall be employed to correct the problem prior to application of erosion blanket surface treatments or when innovative methods and/or materials may be beneficial to prevent scour at drain outlets. - Erosion blankets are typically used in conjunction with permanent seeding, as per Section 250 of the Illinois Tollway Supplemental Specifications and Article 1081.04 of the Standard Specifications.

-1. Erosion Control Blanket, Biodegradable Netting

-- This item is a single net Rolled Erosion Control Product (Erosion Blanket) intended for short term use on shallow slopes.
+For example, if there is a slope failure as a result of regular subsurface drainage, other methods shall be employed to correct the problem prior to application of erosion control blanket surface treatments or when innovative methods and/or materials may be beneficial to prevent scour at drain outlets. - Erosion control blankets are typically used in conjunction with permanent seeding. as per Section 250 of the Illinois Tollway Supplemental Specifications and Article 1081.04 of the Standard Specifications. - 1.
+Erosion Control Blanket, Biodegradable Netting - This item is a single net Rolled Erosion Control Product (Erosion Blanket) intended for short term use on shallow slopes.
 The netting is intended to biodegrade in 90 days.
-This product is described in Articles 1081.10(a) and (b) of the Standard Specifications. - Excelsior Blanket or Knitted Straw Mat can be used interchangeably. - To be used in conjunction with permanent seeding, Section 250 of the Illinois Tollway Supplemental Specifications. - Use in swales where the hydraulic shear is less than 2.1 pounds per square foot. - To be used on all slopes within a 30 feet wide strip adjacent to the roadway and ramp pavements where wind and debris create a difficult environment for seed germination. - May be used with Temporary Ground Cover, Article 280.04(f) of the Standard Specifications, for temporary erosion control in swales with a maximum velocity of 6 feet per second.

-2. Heavy Duty Erosion Control Blanket, Biodegradable Netting

-- This item is a double net Rolled Erosion Control Product (Erosion Blanket) intended for short term use on steeper slopes.
+This product is described in Articles 1081.10(a) and (b) of the Standard Specifications. - Excelsior Blanket or Knitted Straw Mat can be used interchangeably. - Shall be used in conjunction with permanent seeding, Section 250 of the Illinois Tollway Supplemental Specifications. - Blanket with biodegradable netting should be used in environmentally sensitive areas to avoid potential wildlife entrapment and/or as specifically directed by Illinois Tollway Landscape Architect or Environmental Planner. - Use in swales where the hydraulic shear is less than 2.1 pounds per square foot. - To be used on all slopes within a 30 feet wide strip adjacent to the roadway and ramp pavements where wind and debris create a difficult environment for seed germination. - May be used with Temporary Ground Cover, Article 280.04(f) of the Standard Specifications, for temporary erosion control in swales with a maximum velocity of 6 feet per second. - 2.
+Heavy Duty Erosion Control Blanket, Biodegradable Netting - This item is a double net Rolled Erosion Control Product (Erosion Control Blanket) intended for short term use on steeper slopes.
 The bottom netting is intended to remain in service as turf reinforcement.
-This product is described in Article 1081.10(c) of the Standard Specifications. - To be used as a permanent, non-degradable liner primarily to stabilize channel configurations while permanent vegetation is establishing.
-This blanket works best when drainage can be diverted until turf is established. - To be used as permanent lining in swales where the hydraulic shear is between 2.1 and 6.0 pounds per square foot. - To be used with permanent seeding of specified channels or ditches with velocities between 4 feet and 6 feet per second. - When velocities exceed 6 feet per second, line channel or ditch per Illinois Tollway DDM, Section 7.0 Ditch and Channel Design. - May be used for temporary erosion control in swales with velocities between 6 and 10 feet per second.
+This product is described in Article 1081.10(c) of the Standard Specifications.

+- To be used as a permanent, non-degradable liner primarily to stabilize channel configurations while permanent vegetation is establishing.
+This blanket works best when drainage can be diverted until turf is established. - To be used with permanent seeding of specified channels or ditches with velocities between 4 feet and 6 feet per second. - When velocities exceed 6 feet per second, line channel or ditch per Illinois Tollway DDM, Section 7.0 - Ditch and Channel Design. - Heavy duty blanket with biodegradable netting should be used in environmentally sensitive areas to avoid potential wildlife entrapment and/or as specifically directed by Illinois Tollway Environmental Planner.